chembience/chembience/README.rst

 Unfortunately it is hard to give a general description here.

 Bring the proxy up as described in the `Quick Start: Proxy`_ section.
-The port the *Proxy* is connecting to needs to be set to a outside-accessible port on your public web server/host (usually port 80).
+The port the *Proxy* is connecting to needs to be set to an outside-accessible port on your public web server/host (usually port 80).

-Additionally, before any Django *App* is brought up, the variable DJANGO_APP_VIRTUAL_HOSTNAME in the ``.env`` file of the Django app has to be set to the URL-domain, e.g. "www.example.com".
+Additionally, before any *Django-RDKit* application is brought up, the variable ``APP_VIRTUAL_HOSTNAME`` in the ``app.env`` file of the Django application has to be set to the URL-domain, e.g. "www.example.com" (**Note**: don't forget to run the init script of the Django application if the APP_VIRTUAL_HOSTNAME had to be changed).

 Using the Proxy in production setting and with HTTPS
 ----------------------------------------------------